‘Big Brother’ Star Nicole Franzel Shows Off 14-Week Baby Bump In New Pic

 Nicole also told her Instagram followers that she plans to post a “Pregnancy Diaries” video every four weeks.

-Shortly after announcing they are expecting their first baby this July, Nicole, 28, and Victor, 29, announced updated plans for their wedding, which has been postponed twice due to the COVID-19 pandemic.
+Shortly after announcing they are expecting their first baby, Nicole, 28, and Victor, 29, announced updated plans for their wedding, which has been postponed twice due to the COVID-19 pandemic.

 The couple will tie the knot in a small ceremony on March 16, 2021, in Orange Lake, Florida, according to to Us Weekly.
-They had originally planned a larger destination wedding for December 2020 in Turks and Caicos that included invites to several of their Big Brother co-stars.
+They had originally planned a larger destination wedding for December 2020 in the Turks and Caicos that included invites for several of their Big Brother co-stars.